-Gus and Lassiter's rescue of Juliet in "Mr. Yin Presents."
+- Gus and Lassiter's rescue of Juliet.
 Gus grabbing the hand of the clock, and Lassiter jamming the gears.

-In "Shawn Rescues Darth Vader", Shawn successfully blatantly lies about being a pyschic on a lie detector.
+- In "Shawn Rescues Darth Vader", Shawn successfully blatantly lies about being a psychic on a lie detector.
 A Lie Detector that, considering in they're in fictionland, always work perfectly.

 Shawn: There’s one thing I’d like to do before we eat, though... let's catch the son of a bitch that shot my dad.